 How manufacturers make items dishwasher safe

-Most glass is ‘annealed’ which means that when it is made, it is cooled slowly to even out any stresses within its structure, making it more equipped to deal with temperature changes.
-Glass can also be put through a process called ‘tempering’, which uses a thermal or chemical process to make it much tougher and stronger, or a milder form of tempering known as "heat-strengthening."
-Kitchenware is usually heat-strengthened, and this makes it twice as resilient as annealed glass, although some cookware may have been fully-tempered, making it four to five times stronger than annealed glass, and able to withstand microwaving.
+Glass can be put through either a process called "tempering," which is a thermal or chemical process that makes glass tougher and stronger, or a milder form of tempering known as "heat-strengthening."
+Kitchenware is usually heat-strengthened, and this makes it twice as resilient as annealed glass.
+You may find that some cookware is fully-tempered, making it four to five times stronger than annealed glass, and able to withstand microwaving.

-Ceramics are made dishwasher safe through a similar process that glass is, through slow cooling that allows the material to settle with as few imperfections as possible.
-There are several differences between the two, most importantly in the materials that are used to create them, but when it comes to making them dishwasher safe, a glaze is applied to ceramics to protect the surface – the type of glaze can dramatically affect the strength and durability of a ceramic item.
+Ceramics are made dishwasher safe through a similar process as glass: slow cooling that allows the material to settle with as few imperfections as possible.
+A glaze is applied to ceramics to protect the surface.
+The type of glaze used can dramatically affect the strength and durability of a ceramic item.
 Always check for a dishwasher safe symbol before putting your ceramic items in a dishwasher.
 If you still aren't sure, you might be able to find out if the piece is dishwasher safe by researching online or contacting the manufacturer.